 Like many South African plants, the fire lily is a tough and resilient specimen.
-Too much sun or water will cause the plant's demise; don't kill them with kindness.
-If you've purchased a fire lily and it won't bloom, it usually due to a lack of winter dormancy or immature plants.
+Too much sun or water, though, will cause the plant's demise.
+If you've purchased a fire lily and it won't bloom, it is usually due to a lack of winter dormancy or immaturity.
 Fire lilies will grow for years in the same pot with little intervention.

 Fire lilies prefer partially shady conditions, which makes them valuable as a houseplant.
 If you grow your plant indoors all year, place it in a bright window.
-If you give your plant an outdoor vacation in the summer months, put it in a spot with dappled sunlight or morning sun.
+If you give your plant an outdoor location in the summer months, put it in a spot with dappled sunlight or morning sun.

 Good drainage is important to a healthy fire lily plant.
 A chunky soil mix full of shredded bark, like those used for orchids, is suitable for a container-grown plant.
 A sandy cactus mix is also a good choice.

 Fire lilies need moderate water.
 Allow the soil to dry between waterings.
 When it's time for the early winter dormancy period, reduce watering to keep the soil just short of bone-dry.

 Temperature and Humidity

 Average room temperatures and low humidity help fire lilies look their best.
 A cool dormancy period increases the beauty of fire lily flowering.
 You can achieve this by keeping the plants in an unheated shed or garage in November and December.
-Plants should be between 40 and 60 degrees Fahrenheit during this time.
+Plants should be kept between 40 and 60 degrees Fahrenheit during this time.